 Weight Key objective Indicator Method of measurement -100, complete failure 0, minimum requirement 100, breakthrough Observations 24% Commissioning of the Kujala interchange -K6, R5, R6, R7, R8, R9 and Trunk Road Vt 4 width increases, bridge repairs included.
-Disruption on Trunk Road Vt 4 caused by the construction of S28 has ended.
-Commissioning for traf- fic by the deadline date Date 31 Dec 2020 31 Dec 2020 31 Oct 2019-15 Nov 2019 Marketing of the Kujala industrial area can be started at an early stage and the disruption caused to Vt4 is minimised.
-Schedule and pha- sing 15% Completion of Orvokkitie (K4), Ajokatu (K5) and K19J.
-Commissioning for traf- fic by the deadline date Date 15 Dec 2019 15 Dec 2018 Rapid completion of the section near the school.
-'Completion' here me- ans complete except for some minor finishing works.
-Stone works and urban landscaping may still be unfinished.
-All routes (including pedestrian and cycling connections and bus stops) must be paved and their final illumination must be operational.
-Any defects will be remedied during school vacations.
-10% Opening the project for traffic within the agreed time windowThe target window for commissioning for traffic is 8-10/2020Yes / NoOpening for traffic after 1 Jan 2021Opening for traffic between 1 Nov 2020 - 31 Dec 2020 31 Dec 2020 Opening for traffic between 1 Aug 2020 - 30 Oct 2020, or before 1 Aug 2020, if integrated with ST Lack of disruptions on the completed road 10% Lack of traffic disrup- tions on Trunk Road Vt 4 and Trunk Road Vt 12 during the ex-post accountability phase Availability of Trunk Road Vt 4 and Vt 12 during peak hours.
+Disruption on Trunk Road Vt 4 caused by the construction of S28 has ended. oning of the erchange -K6, , R8, R9 and d Vt 4 width bridge repairs Disruption on d Vt 4 caused struction of 1 June 2019 Marketing of the Kujala industrial are can be started at an early stage and t disruption caused to Vt4 is minimised Schedule and pha- sing 15%Completion of Orvokkitie (K4), Ajokatu (K5) and K19J.Commissioning for traf- fic by the deadline dateDate15 Dec 2019 26 Jul 2019-9 Aug 2019 15 Dec 2018 10% Opening the project for traffic within the agreed time window The target window for commissioning for traffic is 8-10/2020 Yes / No Opening for traffic after 1 Jan 2021 Opening for traffic between 1 Nov 2020 - 31 Dec 2020 Opening for traffic between 1 Aug 2020 - 30 Oct 2020, or before 1 Aug 2020, if integrated with ST Lack of disruptions on the completed road 10% Lack of traffic disrup- tions on Trunk Road Vt 4 and Trunk Road Vt 12 during the ex-post accountability phase Availability of Trunk Road Vt 4 and Vt 12 during peak hours.
 6:00 am - 9:00 pm % of total time (6 am - 9 pm), calculated from each beginning 2 hour period.
 Tunnel closure hours are calculated as double.
 Percentage is calculated to an accuracy of 2 decimals.
 The smallest defect to be calculated is the closure of a lane/ramp.
 The closure of an entire tunnel tube is calculated as double hours.
-70.00% 98.50% 100.00% Will be tied 100% to ex-post accounta- bility phase.
+70.00% 98.50% 100.00% Will be tied 100% to ex-post accounta bility phase.
 15% Frequency of accidents during the EPAC phase.
 An absence of at least 1 day due to an accident, number of accidents/ million working hours.
 Frequency expressed as a percentage.
 Precision: one decimal 40 710 o Including subcontractors No accidents occur in the project.
-No accidents occur in the project.
-No accidents occur in the project.
-No accidents occur in the project.
-No accidents occur in the project.
-No accidents occur in the project.
-Number of absence days resulting from the accident.
+Severity of incidents Number of absence days resulting from the accident.
 Year 2018.
-100 25 0-0-0 10% Number of absence days resulting from the accident.
+100 25 o Safahi 10% Severity of incidents.
 Number of absence days resulting from the accident.
-Year 2019.
 240 60 o Including subcontractors.
 Will be reviewed on a year-by-year basis.
 Safety Number of absence days resulting from the accident.
-Year 2020. days ccident.
-140 35 0 Weight Key objective Indicator Method of measurement -100 -50 0 50 100 Observations 7% Continuous improvement Reoccurrence of shortcomings detected during safety assess- ment rounds.
+Year 2020.
+140 35 o Weight Key objective Indicator Method of measurement -100 -50 0 50 100 Observations 7% Continuous improvement Reoccurrence of shortcomings detected during safety assess- ment rounds.
 Minor and serious shortcomings are listed separately.
 The ASC will make the decision at the end of the EPAC phase.
 The situation will be monitored in the ASC meetings throughout the EPAC period.
 Shortcomings occur repeatedly at the work- site during execution, no lessons are learned and the operations do not improve.
 Shortcomings occur repea- tedly at the worksite during execution, some lessons are learned and the opera- tions improve slightly.
 Shortcomings are not repeated at the worksite to a significant extent during construction and no serious shortcomings are repeated.
 Lessons are learned from mistakes and operationsimprove.
-No repeated shortcomings (minor or serious) are found at the worksite during execution .
+No repeated shortcomings (minor or serious) are found at the worksite during execution.
 Lessons are learned from mistakes and operations improve.
 No repeated shortcomings (minor or serious) are found at the worksite during execution.
 Lessons are learned from mistakes and operations improve continuously.
 Safety rounds, Monday afternoon/ week.
 HTJ & a representative from VALTARI.